 Fireplaces are not the best option either, as you must really make sure you have a pet-proof system and your dog safe!

 Moisturizing is Key

 Just as it happens with humans, your dog’s skin may get dry and flaky because of the dry and cold weather.
-To avoid the burden, try adding skin and coat supplement to your dog’s food, fish and coconut oil to keep your dog’s skin and coat healthy.
+To avoid the burden, try adding skin and coat supplements to your dog’s food, fish and coconut oil to keep your dog’s skin and coat healthy.
 If you notice that your dog’s ears, paws or tail are dry and even cracking, apply coconut oil on the area topically.

 Paw Care at any Cost

 Dogs also suffer from cracked pads!
 If your dog has furry feet, trim the hair growing between his pads so that ice does not build-up in-between.
 Winter salt that is found on city sidewalks can burn your dog’s pads and is also toxic.
 To prevent unnecessary trouble, rinse or wipe your dog’s paws to remove the salt!
 Do not let your dog lick his paws before cleaning!
 You may also use dog booties if you notice your dog showing any signs of discomfort when outside for a walk!